Massanutten Mountain Trails 100 Mile Run

 - Prior overall winners of the men's or women's division of the MMT and prior race directors of the MMT

 - Finishers of five or more MMTs, ranked by number of finishes

 - "Last Year Losers" (formerly, "Two-time losers")

-To qualify for the last year loser rule for the 2013 event, ALL of the following must apply to you:
+To qualify for the last year loser rule for the 2019 event (which no one is eligable for in 2019 - updated 12/31/2018), ALL of the following must apply to you:

-- You joined the initial wait list for the 2012 MMT (i.e. you joined the wait list early enough to retain your priority - by January 4);
+- You joined the initial wait list for the 2018 MMT (i.e. you joined the wait list early enough to retain your priority);

 - You did not withdraw from that wait list;

 - You did not move from the wait list to the entrants list;